 Are some of your classes online this fall?
 Are you wondering about the academic support services provided during virtual instruction?
 Check out the services from the Academic Success Center and the Writing and Media Center.
 These offices are here to help you be successful in the classroom.
 Check out the quick links section on the right of this page to take you directly to a support service you need.

-The Academic Success Center (ASC) services for fall 2020:
+The Academic Success Center (ASC) services for spring 2021:

 We support.
 You succeed!
 The Academic Success Center provides learning opportunities for all students through services that support academic skill development, grade improvement, and engagement with peers, all of which promote success and self-directed learning.
 The ASC offers individualized and group-facilitated experiences that can be connected to a specific course, or focus on general skill development.
 The ASC encourages students to use the supports that can best strengthen their learning.
 Services include: